UCF-Victoria-Tran/lenet_test/README.md

-#  Writing LeNet5 from Scratch in PyTorch - testing with MNIST.
+#  Writing LeNet5 from Scratch in PyTorch - Testing with MNIST.

  LeNet = one of the earliest Convolutional Neural Networks ever introduced.
  Proposed by Yann LeCun and others in 1998.